bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 # Thinkin' Machine Supercomputer

+## Summary

-<b>Or: I made a supercomputer out of a bunch of smartphone connectors, a chip from RGB mechanical keyboards, and four thousand RISC-V microcontrollers.</b>
+<b>I made a supercomputer out of a bunch of smartphone connectors, chips from RGB mechanical keyboards, and four thousand RISC-V microcontrollers.</b> On paper, it has a combined clock rate over one Terahertz.
+The memory bandwidth is in the Gigabits per second range.
+It's faster than your laptop on some matrix operations.
+But that's on paper.
+In reality, it can't run Doom.
+But it _will_ do beautiful and cursed parallel math behind smoked acrylic studded with blinkenlights.

 ## Introduction

-This project is a reproduction and modern recreation of the Thinking Machines [Connection Machine CM-1](https://en.wikipedia.org/wiki/Connection_Machine).
+This project is a modern recreation of the Thinking Machines [Connection Machine CM-1](https://en.wikipedia.org/wiki/Connection_Machine).
 The Connection Machine was a massively parallel computer from 1985, containing 65,536 individual processors arranged at the vertexes of a 16-dimension hypercube.
 This means each processor in the machine is connected to 16 adjacent processors.

 The Connection Machine was the fastest computer on the planet in the late 1980s (The [Top500](https://top500.org/) list of supercomputers only goes back to 1993), and was purchased by various three-letter agencies, NASA, and a few well-funded universities.
 Like most tech companies, Thinking Machines was a defense contractor pretending to be a cool and exciting business.
 When the Cold War ended, DARPA cut their funding and the company officially died in 1994.
 By this time, Moore's Law had kicked in and workstations from Sun (and others) made the idea of a five million dollar machine that only spoke Lisp untenable for most companies.
 Call the reason Gorbachev or the second AI winter, by the mid 1990s the Connection Machine was dead.